 The Young Writers Program is dedicated to Santa Cruz County students in grades 4-12 and their teachers in building students’ writing skills and confidence.

 The Young Writers Program is grassroots and we’re passionate about writing.
-What began in the fall of 2012 with an In-Classroom Program has expanded into two more programs: a Dedicated Writing Room Program and an After-School Writing Center—The Word Lab–that will open Oct.
-3 at the Santa Cruz Museum of Art & History.
+What began in the fall of 2012 with an In-Classroom Program has expanded into three more programs: a Dedicated Writing Room Program, the Hablamos Juntos project, and an After-School Writing Center—The Word Lab– at the Santa Cruz Museum of Art & History.

 The In-Classroom Project

-Community volunteers work as writing assistants in grade 4-12 public school classrooms to work on teacher-initiated writing projects.
+Community volunteers work as writing assistants in grade 4-12 public school classrooms to assist students on teacher-initiated writing projects.
 Volunteers generally work in groups of four to five students twice a week, for an hour at a time.
 Projects typically last six to eight weeks.

 The Word Lab

 Young Writers Program volunteers attend trainings and build a special kind of camaraderie.
 All trainings are free.
-Volunteers must be fingerprinted and provide proof of a negative TB test before working in a public school classroom.
+Volunteers must be fingerprinted and provide proof of a negative TB test before working in the Word Lab.

 This is satisfying stuff!
-If you are interested in becoming a Writing Project Assistant or are a teacher who has a project in mind, please be in touch.
+If you are interested in becoming a Writing Project Assistant in the Word Lab, please be in touch.
 We’d love to hear from you!